ThatsDipo/FiveDiscord/README.md

 # FiveDiscord
-used to interact from discord to a FiveM server directly via a bot created with the discord.js library
+used to create an interface between the fivem server and a discord bot created with the discord.js module